Hand-written diary by an unknown sailor, HMAS Sydney (I) - Part 2

 Guardships billet & anchored.

-Sep 13th Entered harbour at 5.30am and collier
+Sep 13th Entered harbour at 5.30 am and Collier

 Whangape secured alongside

-8. 0 am. commenced coaling
+8. 0 am.
+Commenced Coaling

-11. 0 am.
-Protector captured & brought
+11. 0 am Protector Captured & brought

-into harbour a German Steamer ...eying
+into harbour a German Steamer Conveying

 13

-"THE GIRL I LEFT BEHIND ME" BY SEPTIMUS E. SCOTT
+"THE GIRL I LEFT BEHIND ME" BY SEPTIMUS E. SCOTT.

 13